 To get in contact with press inquiries, private foraging walks, large cash donations, inclusions in wills and any other offers of work please email us.

-Welcome to our corner of the Internet, where we have been bringing you advice and information on everything Selfsufficientish and self sufficient for over seven years.
+Welcome to our corner of the Internet, where we have been bringing you advice and information on everything Selfsufficientish and self sufficient for the last 10 years!

 If this is the first time you have been here then a big Hello and a warm welcome.
 You’ll find packed into the pages of this website information for anyone wanting to be a little more self-sufficient… …ish, from home-brewing and sheep rearing to wild food and natural remedies.
 We like to think of ourselves a one of the leading resources for anyone who wants to explore the world urban homesteading, self-sufficiency or even just those who want to do a little to leave the stresses and strains of modern life.

 From those who want to just dip their toes into the deep waters of self-sufficiency, to those who want to have a full on underwater dive we’ve got it all.
 To find out more of what being self-sufficientish means to us, please take a look at our philosophy.

 There a lot of people tirelessly working behind the scenes at Self-sufficientish, a quick look around the forum and the main-site (where you are at the moment) and you might see signs of them.
 We would like to take this opportunity to give them a big thanks, as without them we would have folded years ago.